DevelopTomassm/React/LoginRegistroFirebase/README.md

 ```
 ## Config
 ### firebase.config.js
+This file connects our application to the firebase database, it contains the necessary information to connect to the database, in it we declare the instances, RealTimeDatabase, Firestore, Storage.....
+This depends on what you want to use, in our case we will only need to instantiate the database and storage.
+We import the functions that Firebase provides us and we would already have the database connected to our project
 ```js
 // Import the functions you need from the SDKs you need import { initializeApp } from "firebase/app";